 If you have an iPhone, get the Apple AirPods Pro

 While the RHA TrueConnect 2 is a discount alternative to the AirPods Pro, it misses some of the key features of the AirPods Pro that may be worth the extra investment.
-The AirPods Pro has active noise cancelling, and houses Apple’s H1 chip. iPhone users will have a really easy time with connectivity and software updates.
+The AirPods Pro has active noise canceling, and houses Apple’s H1 chip. iPhone users will have a really easy time with connectivity and software updates.
 If you have an Android device but want something Apple-esque, read up on the Beats Studio Buds.

 For cutting-edge software, get the Google Pixel Buds